-- Chapter 6, "Alcatel A4200 Switch-Specific Configuration," on page 137, describes compatibility and configuration information specific to this T-Server, including how to set the DN properties and recommendations for the switch configuration. - Chapter 7, "Supported Functionality in T-Server for Alcatel A4200," on page 143, describes which features this T-Server supports, including T-Library functionality, use of the Extensions attribute, and error messages. - Chapter 8, "Common Configuration Options," on page 187, describes log configuration options common to all Genesys server applications. - Chapter 9, "T-Server Common Configuration Options," on page 209, describes configuration options that are common to all T-Server types, including options for multi-site configuration. - Chapter 10, "Configuration Options in T-Server for Alcatel A4200," on page 235, describes configuration options specific to this T-Server, including the link-related options-those which address the interface between T-Server and the switch.
+- Chapter 6, "Switch-Specific Configuration," on page 131, provides compatibility and configuration information specific to this T-Server, including instructions for setting the DN properties and recommendations for the switch configuration. - Chapter 7, "Supported Functionality," on page 147, describes the features that are supported by this T-Server, including T-Library functionality, use of the Extensions attribute, and error messages. - Chapter 8, "Common Configuration Options," on page 173, describes the log configuration options common to all Genesys server applications. - Chapter 9, "T-Server Common Configuration Options," on page 195, describes the configuration options common to all T-Server types, including options for multi-site configuration. - Chapter 10, "T-Server-Specific Configuration Options," on page 219, describes the configuration options specific to this T-Server, including the link-related options-those that address the interface between T-Server and the switch. - Chapter 11, "Supported High-Availability Configurations," on page 241, provides high-availability (HA) configuration notes specific to T-Server for Avaya Communication Manager.

-New in T-Server for Alcatel A4200/OXO
+New in T-Server for Avaya Communication Manager

-The following new features are now available in the initial 7.6 release of T-Server for Alcatel A4200/OXO:
+The following new feature is now available in the initial 7.6 release of T-Server for Avaya Communication Manager: